MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/AI Behaviour Interview Example 2.md

     - **Flutter**: Android Studio or Visual Studio Code with Flutter and Dart plugins.
     - **Xamarin**: Microsoft Visual Studio.
 - **AI and Image Recognition**: For the AI components like image recognition, you may consider using pre-built services like Google’s ML Kit which integrates well with both Android and iOS.
 Alternatively, custom models can be developed using TensorFlow Lite (for mobile) if you choose to build the model yourself.
-- **Backend Services**: You might need backend services for managing user data, recycling guidelines, and potentially integrating with third-party services.
-Firebase offers a comprehensive suite of tools including database, authentication, and hosting services that integrate well with mobile apps.
+- **Backend Services**: You might need backend services for managing user [[data]], recycling guidelines, and potentially integrating with third-party services.
+Firebase offers a comprehensive suite of tools including database, [[authentication]], and hosting services that integrate well with mobile apps.
 - **Testing and Deployment**: Use native tools like Xcode for iOS and Android Studio for Android for final packaging and testing.
 Cross-platform tools often have built-in or add-on capabilities for testing on multiple device types simultaneously.

 Each of these frameworks has its strengths and is well-suited for cross-platform mobile app development.
 Your choice might depend on your familiarity with the programming language or specific framework features.
 React Native and Flutter are particularly popular for their robust ecosystems and strong community support, making them excellent choices for new projects.